eaasi-admin/rfc/README.md

 ## How to submit an RFC

 1. Fork this repository.
+2. Create a new branch in your forked repository and provide a descriptive name referencing the subject of the proposed change.

-2. Create a directory for your proposal within the rfc repository and provide a descriptive name such as '000-search-discovery'.
+3. Create a directory for your proposal within this branch and provide a descriptive name such as '000-search-discovery'.

-3. Copy the '000-template' file to your new directory and provide a descriptive name such as '000-new-proposal'.
+4. Copy the '000-template' file to your new directory and provide a descriptive name such as '000-new-proposal'.

-4. Write a proposal in '000-new-proposal/proposal.md'.
+5. Write a proposal in '000-new-proposal/proposal.md'.
     * Include any dependent assets (use cases, mockups, etc.) under your RFC directory.

-5. Submit a pull request.
+6. Submit a pull request.
 The pull request number determines the RFC number.

-6. Rename the proposal directory to match the pull request number, e.g., '123-new-proposal'.
+7. Rename the proposal directory to match the pull request number, e.g., '123-new-proposal'.

    For convenience, update the PR description to link to the rendered proposal in the pull request body like so: